System-Level Natural Language Feedback: Case Study 2: Response Generation

 \subsubsection{Criteria-guided Metric Design}

-After deriving criteria for response generation from feedback, we design the following metrics to measure the quality of a response as indicated by users.\footnote{ When using a following metric to measure the performance of a set of responses, we simply take the average of all responses' scores on that metric. }
+After deriving criteria for response generation from feedback, we design the following metrics to measure the quality of a response as indicated by users.\footnote{ When evaluating a set of responses using one of the following metrics, we take the average of all responses' scores on that metric. }